zestia/ember-async-tooltips/README.md

 ### Recommended usage

-It is recommended that you don't use `tool-tip` and `tool-tipper` components directly, but instead extend them to create your own.

-For example, the following configuration creates a new tooltip that:
+The following configuration creates a new tooltip that:
 * Has custom automatic positioning: NW, N, NE, SE, S, SW.
   Excludes W and E - useful if you don't want to add CSS for these positions.
 * Has a custom hover delay (won't display the user tooltip until after 300ms has passed)